Timilof/Timilof.GITHUB.IO/app/README.md

    [Routie](http://projects.jga.me/routie/)

 ## Feature wishlist
-  I'd like to attempt to link a second API (sunset API) which can show what time the sun sets and rises for each county depending on the longtitude and latitude coordinates.
+  * I'd like to attempt to link a second API (sunset API) which can show what time the sun sets and rises for each county depending on the longtitude and latitude coordinates.
-  I had tried to implement a local storage to reduce the number of api calls however I found it rather difficult. a filter option so the user can fill in a value in a search field and the app would filter the countries based on the input... so basically I'd like to make it possible for the user to search.
+  * I had tried to implement a local storage to reduce the number of api calls however I found it rather difficult.
+  * A filter option so the user can fill in a value in a search field and the app would filter the countries based on the input... so basically I'd like to make it possible for the user to search.